-Students placed on probation will not be allowed to register for more than 10 credits for the next semester.
+Students placed on probation will not be allowed to register for more than 10 credits for the next semester and cannot qualify for financial aid.

 Evidence of special circumstances may be considered in applying this policy.
 "Special circumstances," to be considered on an individual basis, may include but are not limited to: obligations of employment, military duty, or medical problems.
 Students who feel they might fall into this category should provide written documentation to the Dean of Student Affairs within 20 days of receipt of their notification letter.